TimeToogo/Pinq.Demo.Sql/README.md

 Overview
 ========

-In at <2000 loc, this demo implements a small section of the PINQ query API mapping it to a MySql database backend.
+This demo written in under 2 KLOC, implements a small section of the PINQ query API mapping it to a MySQL database backend.
 Tables are treated as collections and rows are represented as associative arrays.

 ```php